AdaCore/gnatstudio/docs/tutorial/projects.rst

 Project Wizard
 ==============

-Go to the menu `File->New Project...`: this opens up the GPS project creation wizard.
+Go to the menu `File->New Project...`: this opens up the GNAT Studio project creation wizard.

 The first page of the wizard allows you to select a pre-defined project